fe-data/fe-docs/docs/usage/events.rst

 Remaining fields
 ^^^^^^^^^^^^^^^^
 **Tracking window**
-   Between these 2 times the participant can enable recording in de App and it will register when checkpoints are passed.
+   Between these 2 times the participant can enable recording in de *FE Tracking* App and it will register when checkpoints are passed.
    Outside these windows all information (POI's and record track) is still visible, but recording is not possible.
 **Geofence radius**
    The radius of the circle around a checkpoint.
 Once the mobile enters a checkpoint-circle, the checkpoint is flagged as passed.
    The minimum radius is 200 meters.
 Make sure you position the checkpoint very accurately on the Map by zooming in as much as possible.
 **Distance filter**
-   The App is optimized for battery-efficiency.
+   The *FE Tracking* App is optimized for battery-efficiency.
 It samples the accelerometer periodically while tracking in order to power-down the GPS as soon as the device is determined to be stationary.
 It uses the distance filter to query for the GPS location.
    But the filter itself is elastic; the faster you go, the larger the distance filter becomes.
 And ofcourse the other way around.
-   The default value is 10 meters
+   The default value is 10 meters.
+But keep in mind that for walking 10 meters would be a good start, for cycling you would be better of to the start with 25 meters.
 **No entry scan**
    Suppose you have a cycle tour with several starting points on the route and you do not want to do an access scan so that the participants can start immediately.
    Then tick this checkbox.
-If a checkpoint upload is done from the App, an entry scan is done automatically if it has not already been done.
+If a checkpoint upload is done from the *FE Tracking* App, an entry scan is done automatically if it has not already been done.
+   Under the hood *Fast Events* does a level 0 scan with the same location name (=Checkpoint name) prepended with an asterix (*).
 **Force Tracking App**
    Level 0 and level 1 checkpoints (= scan location!) can only be uploaded by the Tracking App, you can't scan them with the Scan App.
    The level 9 scan can be scanned by the Scan App, but please note that it has to be the 'Finish/end qrcode' found in the main screen of the overview of all routes.
 **Information URL**
    This is where you should put your dynamic information.
-The user can click this URL from within the App.
-If you expect a lot of traffic, consider a CDN in front of your site or use some like `Amazon Amplify <https://aws.amazon.com/amplify/>`_, which is free the first year.
+The user can click this URL from within the *FE Tracking* App.
+If you expect a lot of traffic, consider a CDN in front of your site or use something like `Amazon Amplify <https://aws.amazon.com/amplify/>`_, which is free the first year.
 **Emergency number**
    The phone number users should call in case of emergencies.
-This phone number is visible in the App.
+This phone number is visible in the *FE Tracking* App.
 **Emergency information**
    Put here the static information what the rules are to call the number.

 Warnings
 ^^^^^^^^
 #.
 Never change the tracking field in the `Basics tab`_ while the event is running.
 #.
+Never change the scan fields in the `Scan tab`_ while the event is running.
-Participants can download tickets in the FE Tracking App until the end of the tracking window.
+#.
+Participants can download tickets in the *FE Tracking* App until the end of the tracking window.
 Except, of course, if the ticket, the order or the event has been deleted earlier.
 #.
 Participants should keep their qrcodes on the eticket for themselves.
 Each time the ticket is downloaded into the
-   FE Tracking App a new unique signature will be generated.
-This means that the last person is the 'owner' of the ticket.
+   *FE Tracking* App a new unique signature will be generated.
+This means that the last person is the ``owner`` of the ticket.
-   Previous downloads (by others or on a different phone) cannot upload checkpoints any more from the App and the final scan will also fail.
+   Previous downloads (by others or on a different phone) cannot upload checkpoints any more from the *FE Tracking* App and the final scan will also fail.
+   If ``Firebase`` is enabled, tickets on the other device will be de-activated instantly.
    **So keep the eticket qrcode secret!**